On bi-skew braces and brace blocks: Preliminaries

-is satisfied.
-Here, $a^{-1}$ denotes the inverse of $a$ in $(A,\cdot)$. \end{definition} \begin{remark} From this definition it is already clear that throughout this paper there is usually more than one group structure on a given set.
-When there is possible confusion we will specify which group structure we are considering when using well-known notations concerning groups.
-For example, the centre of $(A,\cdot)$ is denoted by $Z(A,\cdot)$, and the automorphism group of $(A,\circ)$ is denoted by $\Aut(A,\circ)$. \end{remark} In a natural way, also right and two-sided skew braces can be defined.
-However, for simplicity, we will talk about skew braces when actually meaning skew left braces.
-Given a skew brace $(A,\cdot,\circ)$, $(A,\cdot)$ is called the \emph{additive group} and $(A,\circ)$ is called the \emph{multiplicative group}.
-A skew brace with an abelian additive group is called a \emph{brace}.
+Here $a^{-1}$ denotes the inverse of $a$ in $(A,\cdot)$. \end{definition} \begin{remark} From this definition it is already clear that in this work sets might be endowed with more than one group structure.
+When there is possible confusion, we specify the group structure when well-known notations concerning groups are used.
+For example, the centre of $(A,\cdot)$ is denoted by $Z(A,\cdot)$, and the automorphism group of $(A,\circ)$ is denoted by $\Aut(A,\circ)$. \end{remark} In a natural way, also \emph{right} and \emph{two-sided skew braces} can be defined.
+However, for simplicity, we talk about \emph{skew braces} when actually meaning skew left braces.
+A skew brace $(A,\cdot,\circ)$ is called a \emph{brace} if $(A,\cdot)$ is an abelian group.
+Given a skew brace $(A,\cdot,\circ)$, we call $(A,\cdot)$ the \emph{additive group}; this somewhat ambiguous notation follows from the fact that for braces this group was originally denoted by $(A,+)$ and this notation is still common for skew braces.
+The group $(A,\circ)$ is called the \emph{multiplicative group}.
 By $\overline{a}$ we denote the inverse of an element $a\in A$ with respect to the multiplicative group.
 For $n\in \Z$ and $a\in A$, we use $a^n$ for the $n$-th power of $a$ in $(A,\cdot)$ and $a^{\circ n}$ for the $n$-th power in $(A,\circ)$.
-It is easily proved that the neutral element of the additive and multiplicative group coincide; this common neutral element will be denoted by $1$.
-A map $f\colon(A,\cdot,\circ)\to (B,\cdot,\circ)$ between two skew braces is a \emph{homomorphism} if both $f(a\cdot b)=f(a)\cdot f(b)$ and $f(a\circ b)=f(a)\circ f(b)$ hold for all $a,b\in A$, and it is an isomorphism if $f$ is also bijective.
-The group of automorphisms of a skew brace $(A,\cdot,\circ)$ is denoted by $\Aut(A,\cdot,\circ)$.
+It is easily proved that the neutral elements of the additive and multiplicative group coincide; this common neutral element is denoted by $1$.
+Given two skew braces $A$ and $B$, a map $f\colon A\to B$ is a \emph{homomorphism of skew braces} if both $f(a\cdot b)=f(a)\cdot f(b)$ and $f(a\circ b)=f(a)\circ f(b)$ hold for all $a,b\in A$. \emph{Isomorphisms} and \emph{automorphisms} are defined accordingly, and the group of automorphisms of a skew brace $(A,\cdot,\circ)$ is denoted by $\Aut(A,\cdot,\circ)$.